paazmaya/image-flatify/README.md

 This tool will solve that step in the process when renaming and organising images.

+The given directory will be searched recursively for media files and they all will be renamed to the given directory.
+Those directories which are touched during the operation, in case they will be empty after the rename, the directory will be renamed.

 Please note that the minimum supported version of [Node.js](https://nodejs.org/en/) is `4.2.0`.

 ## Installation